 The first episode of the Phoenix Saga ends with Jean Grey essentially being burned alive; the scene cuts out on her agonized screaming, and then the screen fills with a particularly scary-looking version of the Phoenix...

-The end of the first part of Bishop's second appearance has Apocalypse straight-up murder the X-Men, on-screen.
+The end of the first part of Time Fugitives has Apocalypse straight-up murder the X-Men, on-screen.
 Even worse is how sudden it is.
 He grows to fifty feet tall, snarls at the X-Men, and in a flash they're incinerated.

 There's a part during the X-Men's fight with Apocalypse where, instead of his usual ham, his voice goes incredibly low.
 And compared to that ham, it's very unsettling.